NJ Police Officer Dies Unexpectedly After Nearly 3 Years On The Force

 "Though his time with us was brief, he made a lasting impact through his professionalism, compassion, and unwavering commitment to public service," Chief Thomas Montagna said.

+The PBA asked people keep Paterek and his family in their prayers.

-“Rest easy, Officer Paterek," the PBA concluded.
-"Your watch may have ended, but your memory, your courage, and your heart will live on in all of us.”
+"Rest easy, Officer Paterek your watch may have ended, but your memory, your courage, and your heart will live on in all of us," the PBA said.